jenniferlieu/gelato-landing-page/README.md

 Responsive web design of a product landing page for a fictional Gelato store.
 Built using pure HTML5 and CSS3.
 I wanted to brush up on my frontend skills to prepare for my Web App class.

-Originally created in Sep 2021 on [codepen](https://codepen.io/jenlieu/full/XWggvBz).
+Originally created on Sep 2021 on [codepen](https://codepen.io/jenlieu/full/XWggvBz).
 Updated and pushed to Github on Sep 2022 for job hunting purposes.

 <p align="center">
   <img src="../assets/screenshot.png" width="40%">